About DePuy Synthes

 the tibia moves forward, because of a sloped tibial plateau

 Comment on this page

-This site is published by Synthes, Inc., which is solely responsible for its contents.
-It is intended for use by residents of the Unites States.
+This site is published by DePuy Synthes Trauma, a division of Depuy Orthopaedics, Inc., which is solely responsible for its contents.
+It is intended for use by residents of the United States.